Vgandhi9/artifacia-client-ruby/README.md

 ```

 ### Performing Visual Recommendation
-Once you receive a notification form us about the status of the indexed data, you are ready to search.
+Once you receive a notification from us about the status of the indexed data, you are ready to search.
 You can search for a product ID indexed in the sample data you inserted/uploaded.

 ```ruby